Welcome to the Institute for Intensive English

 After placement testing, students enter an appropriate ESL level of instruction commensurate with their abilities.
 In Levels 3, 4, 5, and 6, students can register for two core EAP courses: Grammar/Writing and Reading/Listening/Speaking.

-Upon completing each course, there is an exit test, to assess a student’s proficiency.
-Upon completion of Level 6, students take ENG 112, College Composition for ESL students (equivalent to ENG 101), along with other credit courses.
+Upon completing each course, there is an exit test to assess a student’s proficiency.
+Upon successful completion of both Level 6 courses, ESL 067 and ESL 068, students receive a Certificate of Completion.
+After completing the ESL program, students take ENG 112, College Composition for ESL students (equivalent to ENG 101), along with other credit courses.
 While enrolled in EAP courses, students can take some additional content area courses, depending on their level.

 The Institute for Intensive English – FAQ’s